-To help Chinese domestic and foreign business leverage full capacity of the policies China’s Central and local governments has developed to ease the compliance burdens the businesses encounter due to difficulties caused by COVID-19, China Briefing summarised a list of China’s support policies.
+To help Chinese domestic and foreign business leverage full capacity of the policies, China’s central and local governments easing the compliance burdens the businesses encounter due to difficulties caused by COVID-19, China Briefing summarised a list of China’s support policies.
 The list is being renewed regularly for updated information sharing.

 Short term impacts on trade with China:

 1. Impacts on Cargo Transportation in China

 |Air Freight||All airports are operational for commercial flights (including international flights from Wuhan).
 Due to the record number of charters planned to China, the air freight capacity is now capable of meeting the market demand.
 PVG and CAN airports are in bad congestion.|